daostack/test_env/README.md

 `./release.sh` will create a new release, which will run the following steps:

 1. (re)start fresh docker containers for ipfs, postgres, graph-node, ganache
-1. deploy the contracts, DAOs, proposals, etc to ganache using `npm run deploy-ethereum`
+1. deploy the contracts, DAOs, proposals, etc to ganache using `npm run deployEthereum`
-1. build a subgraph that indexes these using `npm run deploy-subgraph`
+1. build a subgraph that indexes these using `npm run deploySubgraph`
 1. tag and publish the docker contains to dockerhub